Putting it Back Together

 "Well," I said, "your debtors have gone from four million to two and a half, your creditors have gone from one million to two and a half, and your turnover has dropped from three million a month to one and a half."

-There was a lull in demand from the car companies for Clip-Lok’s core product.
+There had been a lull in demand from the car companies for Clip-Lok's core product.
 And Niels really needed to take action—downsize, retrench.
-But he didn’t.
+But he didn't.
 Instead, he turned that brilliant engineering brain of his to something new.

 He saw a need for a variant of the Clip-Lok packaging system for the fruit industry—which is massive in South Africa—and set about developing that.